Nathan13888/VisitorBadgeReloaded/README.md

 # Visitor Badge Reloaded ✨
+> 12/03/23: NOTICE - there sill be scheduled downtime between Dec 5th evening and Dec 7 morning due to server room maintainance ;)

 > 6/20/23: VBR will be down for several days (shouldn't happen again).
 Sorry for the inconvenience :/